spicyjack/atari8-syntax.vim/README.md

 # Atari 8-Bit VIM Syntax Files #

-This is a collection of VIM syntax highlighting plugins for editing files for use on Atari 8-bit computers, or emulation programs that emulate Atari 8-bit computers, such as Altirra, atari800, or Atari800MacX.
+This is a collection of VIM syntax highlighting plugins for editing files that run on Atari 8-bit computers, or emulation programs that emulate Atari 8-bit computers, such as Altirra, atari800, or Atari800MacX.
+You would use these plugins with VIM to edit files on your "modern" computer, then move/copy those files to your hardware/virtual 8-bit Atari in order to do things with them.

-Licensed under the Apache License, version 2; see the file `LICENSE` in the top level of this repository for more info.
+This VIM plugin is licensed under the Apache License, version 2; see the file `LICENSE` in the top level of this repository for more info.

 What syntax highlighting plugins are available in this repo?